 How Fecal Transplant works?

 When the person is suffering from C.difficile infection; his intestinal microbiome is outnumbered by C. difficile.
 Fecal transplant works by repopulating the patient’s microbiome with diverse intestinal flora.
-With increase in the population of helpful (commensal) bacteria, the population of C.difficile is checked and the .
+With an increase in the population of helpful (commensal) bacteria, the population of C.difficile is checked and the patient health is restored .

 Are there any associated risks of Fecal Transplant?